Dental TreatmentThe following are some of the services we provide to keep your child's smile healthy and bright.

 Routine dental exams are recommended every six months.
 Your dentist will perform a thorough examination of your child’s teeth, gums and mouth.
 We will look for signs of decay, disease, developmental issues or other concerns.

 Routine dental cleanings are recommended every six months.
 During your child’s cleaning, plaque is removed from the teeth, especially from places where a toothbrush can’t reach, such as underneath the gum line and in between teeth.
-We will then apply fluoride to help protect your child’s teeth once you leave the office.

 It is important to note, however, that like any medical treatment, fluoride should be taken in moderation.
 Overexposure to fluoride can result in a cosmetic condition known as fluorosis: thin white lines or streaks or spots on the tooth.
 The risk of fluorosis is most pronounced in infants and children whose teeth have not yet fully developed, which is why extra care must be taken to monitor how much fluoride a child ingests.
 Most public water sources contain fluoridated water, and a common cause of fluorosis in children is powdered formula that is prepared with fluoridated water.
 There are also many kinds of toothpaste, mouthwashes and even some flosses that contain fluoride.
 For more on fluoride and fluoridation, you can visit the ADA’s website on fluoride and the CDC’s website on infant formula preparation.